seankross/bookdown-start/docs/06-FAQ.md

 - [NASAs National Land Data Assimilation System](https://ldas.gsfc.nasa.gov/nldas/v2/forcing):  4 day delay

-## My submitted  by forecast but can not find it on the dashboard or in the directory of forecasts
+## I submitted my forecast but cannot find it on the dashboard or in the directory of forecasts

 A successful submission can be found at the following links within 2 hours of submissions